 What is #ASEFClassNet?

-For over two decades, the ASEF Classroom Network (#ASEFClassNet) has been providing capacity-building opportunities for collaborative teaching and learning and a platform to explore the potential of cutting-edge EdTech tools and the integration of Education for Sustainable Development (ESD) in secondary, high, and vocational schools in the Asia-Europe Meeting (ASEM) Partner countries.
+For over two decades, the ASEF Classroom Network (#ASEFClassNet) has been providing capacity-building opportunities for collaborative teaching and learning and a platform to explore the potential of cutting-edge EdTech tools and the integration of Education for Sustainable Development (ESD) in secondary, high, and vocational schools in Asia and Europe.
 Its target group is broad, given its intergenerational & multi-stakeholder outreach.
 It ranges from students, teachers, school leaders, teacher trainers, researchers, policymakers, and to EdTech experts.
-Since its inception, about 2,000 teachers from all 51 ASEM Partner countries have participated in and become members of the ASEF Classroom Network.
+Since its inception, about 1,900 teachers from Asia an Europe have participated in and become members of the ASEF Classroom Network.
 As a result, about 35,000 students have been engaged in over 430 Asia-Europe School Collaborations and local spin-off activities.

 ASEFClassNet16 will be a hybrid project and is planned to take place both online and on-site throughout 2023.
 It aims to engage a diverse group of intergenerational participants on the topic of “Leading Change: Digital Transformation of Education in the Era of AI”.

-In this edition there will be two parallel activities and platforms to engage with:
+In this edition there are two parallel activities and platforms to engage with:

 1 | School Collaboration